Reference Intervals

 How do fecal samples for this assay have to be collected?

 Special pre-weighed fecal tubes have to be used and are available through the Gastrointestinal Laboratory.
 Fresh fecal samples (one gram each) from naturally-passed defecations from 3 consecutive days should be collected as soon as possible after defecation.
 Each sample tube must be immediately frozen after collection.
 All 3 samples should then be shipped frozen by overnight courier.
 To order fecal tubes, please email gilab@cvm.tamu.edu.
-The cost of 15 fecal tubes is $25.
+The cost of 15 fecal tubes is $30.
 They will be mailed out via USPS for no additional charge.
-If you would like to receive the fecal tubes sooner, we can send them FedEx overnight for and additional $28.
+If you would like to receive the fecal tubes sooner, we can send them FedEx overnight for an additional $32.

 Shipping guidelines for canine Alpha1-Proteinase Inhibitor (α1-PI)